As stated in the bylaws of Olympia Junior Programs, Inc. (OJP):

-A study guide for each play is provided free of charge to all teachers and school librarians about one month before the scheduled performance.
-Materials include suggestions for class discussions before and after the play, background information about the story, subject or theatrical form, vocabulary words, cross-curricular projects, references, and the OJP Theater Etiquette guide.
+A study guide for each play is provided free of charge to all teachers and school librarians in advance.
+Materials include suggestions for class discussions before and after the play, background information about the story, subject, performing company or theatrical form, vocabulary words, cross-curricular projects, references, and the OJP Theater Etiquette guide.
 The study and etiquette guides are also on the OJP website, with links to other referenced websites.

 Audience Age Policy